progirep/optic/README.md

 The optic tool is written in C++.
 Before the tool can be used, some libraries need to be downloaded:

-- The CUDD decision diagram library by [http://vlsi.colorado.edu/~fabio/ Fabio Somenzi], version 3.0
+- The CUDD decision diagram library by [Fabio Somenzi](http://vlsi.colorado.edu/~fabio/), version 3.0
-- The SAT solver [http://fmv.jku.at/lingeling/ lingeling] by Armin Biere
+- The SAT solver [lingeling](http://fmv.jku.at/lingeling/) by Armin Biere

-For rerunning the experiments, the [https://github.com/sat-group/genpce GenPCE] tool also needs to be downloaded.
+For rerunning the experiments, the [GenPCE](https://github.com/sat-group/genpce) tool also needs to be downloaded.
+An additional timeout script is also needed for running the experiments.

 All of them can be obtained using the following command sequence (tested on Ubuntu Linux v.17.10)

     cd lib; wget ftp://vlsi.colorado.edu/pub/cudd-3.0.0.tar.gz; tar -xvzf cudd-3.0.0.tar.gz; cd ..
     cd lib; wget http://fmv.jku.at/lingeling/lingeling-bbc-9230380-160707.tar.gz; tar -xvzf lingeling-bbc-9230380-160707.tar.gz; cd ..
-    cd lib; git clone https://github.com/sat-group/genpce; cd genpce; git checkout 87cf2949ff360af1431d8b4ae09ad4018a8abe80; cd ../..
+    cd lib; git clone https://github.com/sat-group/genpce; cd genpce; git checkout 87cf2949ff360af1431d8b4ae09ad4018a8abe80; cd ../.. cd tools; wget https://raw.githubusercontent.com/pshved/timeout/edb59c93c167c15ede5ccc2795e1abee25ebf9b4/timeout; chmod +x timeout; cd ..

 Please also visit the home pages of these tools.